Ethical AI

 Not a guarantee of completeness

-AI and document review can miss details, especially if the contract is incomplete, complex, scanned poorly or missing schedules.
+AI-assisted document review can miss details, especially when a contract is incomplete, complex, scanned poorly or missing schedules.

 Outputs should be checked before use or reliance.